megadoxs/Botania/doc/nbt-reference-1.20.1.md

 Botania mobs (Guardian of Gaia, pixies, pink wither) do not carry any items.

-### Botania block entities
+## Botania block entities
-For now only block entities that somehow reference item stacks. (e.g. mana spreader)
+For now only block entities that somehow reference item stacks (e.g. mana spreader), and that store NBT data in their drop.

 - SimpleInventoryBlockEntity superclass
   - `Items` (list of compound) - list of item slots content (this is a standard vanilla feature)